subaru-de/ObsidianDocs/NxtE_Docs/Papers/DCML-大模型数据侧.md

 DataComp-1B, a new state-of-the-art multimodal dataset.
 ## 2 Related Work
-The Effects of data curation
+### The Effects of data curation
+Dataset cleaning and outlier removal to discard samples that may lead to undesirable model bias.

+Existing benchmarks have likewise operated at small data scales compared to datasets like LAION-2B, which contains over two billion images.
+DataComp bridges this gap by aligning data-centric investigation with large scale image-text training.
-Large-scale multimodal datasets
+### Large-scale multimodal datasets

 ## 3 The DataComp benchmark
 ## 4 Baseline
 ## 5 Results and discussion